What Dog Owners Need To Know About Red Heelers

 Easily Trained

-They thrive on structured training and mental challenges.
-They excel in herding trials and advanced trick training—but skip the repetition.
+They thrive on structured training and mental challenges and excel in herding trials and advanced trick training, but skip the repetition.
 If training gets boring, they’ll outthink you and find their entertainment.
-The best methods come in positive reinforcement, firm leadership, and high-energy tasks like fetch, frisbee, and scent work.
+Hence, the best methods come in positive reinforcement and high-energy tasks.

 High Energy And Stamina